TheSpeedM/docker-remote-deployment/README.md

 ### Add a remote-compose file

-The `remote-deploy`-utility requires there to be a file in the directory (next to the compose) called `remote-compose.yaml`.
+The `Invoke-RemoteDeploy`-utility requires there to be a file in the directory (next to the compose) called `remote-compose.yaml`.
 This file is used for remote deployment.

 `remote-compose.yaml` should be written as if it is executed on the remote server (because it is).
 The images that it needs to `docker compose up` should be the same as in the regular compose file, just prefixed by `localhost:5000/`.